Key information

 Communication skills

-A carer is someone who can get to know the child or young person, listen to them, and understand how to best meet their needs.
-Foster carers need to be able to communicate with the members of the Care Team, both professionals and non-professionals, to support the child or young person.
-There may be many people involved in the life of a child or young person involved with Out of Home Care and the voice of the child or young person is most important.
+A foster carer is someone who can get to know the child or young person, listen to them, and understand how to best meet their needs.
+Foster carers can play a vital role to convey the voice of the child with the members of the Care Team, including professionals and non-professionals, to support the child or young person.
+There may be many people involved in the life of a child or young person, but their voice is the most important.

 Being a foster carer is a very rewarding and important role.
 Before you consider this role, you need to consider how this decision will impact your life.
-A list of frequently asked questions has been developed to help give you more information about what being a foster carer involves.

 Click through to read the frequently asked questions on foster care.